Monday, August 31, 2020

 The commons cave was alive with activity, and heavy with the smell of food, even more so than at breakfast and lunch.
 Humongous cuts of meat roasted on spits over the fires, and Werelupes crowded around them anxiously, drool dripping from their muzzles.
 Several different howling songs echoed off the stone, and one Werelupe brought out a flute made from bone that she played merrily.

 But she worried maybe she was being overprotective of her Draik.
-After all, he was the youngest and he was a sensitive sort—maybe she and his siblings had inadvertently babied him.
+After all, he was the youngest and he was a sensitive sort.
 Perhaps that was why, when he was faced with danger, he didn’t think he could do anything about it.
-Terra decided she would have to let him come into his own for once, as much as it pained her.
+Terra decided she would have to let him come into his own for once—and maybe Isengrim was keeping a close eye on Skoll.

 He drew himself taller and held up his arms.
 “My thanes!” he barked.
 A hush fell over the room and myriad pairs of eyes turned toward their king, ears perked.
 “Tonight, we celebrate my triumph in securing my owner, lost to me for twelve years!”
 He dropped one paw to rest on Terra’s shoulder.
 “Now that she has returned, by my might I shall never allow her to be taken from me again!”